Media-Smart/volksdep/README.md

 ## Known Issues
 1. Input shape (width and height) must be fixed.
-2. PyTorch Upsample operation is supported with specified size, nearest mode and align_corners being None.
+2. PyTorch Upsample operation is supported with specified size.

 ## Usage
 ### Convert